On tour in Los Nevados National Park

 • The car route takes 2-3 hours including stops.
 Are you prone to altitude sickness?
 Then drive with the windows slightly open, it makes a difference!

-• Guide to the park is required.
-For safety reasons, the rule is applied, that at least 1 guide for every 2 cars enters the park
+• Guide of the park is mandatory.
+For safety reasons, the rule is applied, that at least 1 guide for every 2 cars enters the park.

 • Prices (2023): Park entrance COP54,000 pp, car COP8000, guide COP15000, insurance COP5000.
 Bring an id with you for registration